WELCOME: About Fox Chapel

-In the wooded north hills of Pittsburgh, Pennsylvania, where the Squaw Run Stream meanders across acres of parkland, sits the beautiful residential Borough of Fox Chapel.
+In the wooded north hills of Pittsburgh, Pennsylvania, where the Sycamore Run Stream meanders across acres of parkland, sits the beautiful residential Borough of Fox Chapel.
 Incorporated in 1934 and covering nearly eight and one-half square miles, Fox Chapel is 100 percent residential, except for churches, private clubs, and schools.
-Fox Chapel offers its residents the best, from the 171-acres Field Club built in 1915, 130-acres Shady Side Academy School in 1922, and the 140-acres Fox Chapel Golf Club built in 1923, home to a Seth Raynor-designed course.
+Fox Chapel offers its residents the best, from the 171-acre Field Club built in 1915, 130-acre Shady Side Academy School in 1922, and the 140-acre Fox Chapel Golf Club built in 1923, home to a Seth Raynor-designed course.

 The Borough of Fox Chapel owns over three hundred acres of parkland.
 The Borough’s parkland mainly consists of a longitudinal park system and trail that starts at the southern border of O’Hara Township and bisects through the Borough for over four miles.
-The system connects on the northern border with Beechwood Farms Nature Reserve/Audobon Society.
+The system connects with Beechwood Farms Nature Reserve/Audobon Society on the northern border.
 All but five acres of this property are used as open space for bird watching, walking, and enjoying the outdoors.
 The Borough has five acres of parkland on Hemlock Hollow Road, known as McCahill Park, set aside for active recreational use.

-The Borough of Fox Chapel continually strives to protect and maintain its unique ambiance.
+The Borough of Fox Chapel strives to protect and maintain its unique ambiance.
 It opened Hardie Valley Park on October 17, 2020.
 This seventeen acres parcel of land was a vital missing link that was added to the park system.
-With the help of the Mayor, Walter A. “Alex” Scott, III, the Borough was able to raise over one million dollars for the park’s acquisition and improvements.
-Hardie Valley Park is a unique property with the high-quality Squaw Run Stream running through it, a pond, waterfall, and meadow.
+With the help of the Mayor, Walter A. “Alex” Scott, III, the Borough raised over one million dollars for the park’s acquisition and improvements.
+Hardie Valley Park is a unique property with a high-quality Sycamore Run Stream running through it, a pond, a waterfall, and a meadow.